-Be sure to install the special washers with the concave side toward the blade(s) and the convex side (marked OUT) toward the bolts.
+Be sure to install the special washers with the concave side toward the blade(s) and the convex side (marked OUT) toward the bolt heads.

-The blade bolts and washers are specially designed for this application.
-When replacing bolts and washers, use only genuine Honda replacement parts.
+The blade bolts are specially designed for this application and must not be replaced with other bolts.